 When a class you want to register for is full, you can sometimes be put on an automatic waitlist.
 Each time a seat in the class opens, the next person from the waitlist will be automatically added to the class.
 If you add yourself to a waitlist, be sure to check your MaineStreet account regularly to see if you have been added to the class, as you will not otherwise be notified.

 Once classes for the following semester are posted on MaineStreet, students can create a tentative schedule for themselves.
 Much like the process of online shopping, the wishlist feature allows students to peruse the course catalog for the coming semester and bookmark classes (and class times) that they may be interested in.

 Creating a wishlist does not automatically enroll the student in courses.
 Once the student’s enrollment period begins, he or she will need to log back into MaineStreet and enroll in the classes that he or she would like.

 The dining facility located in Wells, which is between Hart Hall, Oak Hall, Dunn Hall, and Corbett Hall.

 During the second third of the semester, a student may withdraw from a course if the student’s academic advisor and Dean approve.
-Courses dropped will show on the student’s academic record, with a grade of “W”.
-The grade will not be computed into the semester average.
+Courses dropped during this time period will still appear on the student’s academic record with a grade of “W”.
+The grade will not be computed into the GPA.

-During the final third of the semester, any courses dropped will normally carry a grade of “WF”, unless extenuating circumstances prevail.
+During the final third of the semester, any courses dropped will normally carry a grade of “WF” (which is a withdrawal fail and is calculated as an F) unless extenuating circumstances prevail.
 This grade will show on the student’s academic record and will be computed into the semester average as a failing grade.

 If you withdraw from the university, you will need to contact your Dean’s office to let them know your intentions.
 After you speak with your Dean’s office, please contact the Financial Aid Office for specific information on how your withdrawal will affect your Financial Aid.